CHRISTUS HOUSE COMMUNITY LIFE

 Up to 20 students annually rent and reside in fully furnished private rooms and share all other spaces - learn more about our accommodations here.
 Residents must demonstrate social maturity, accountability, academic commitment, and a desire to grow in doing justice, loving kindness, and living with humility.

+Good Soil is LGBTQ-affirming and commits itself to disrupt white supremacy.
 We celebrate the diversity of human expression and identity, and grow from a Gospel that insists on

 the dignity and belovedness of